ChadScarborough/RiichiMahjong/README.md

 - Calculating _shanten_ (distance from _tenpai_)
 - Scoring winning hands based on which _yaku_ are satisfied

-This library was built specifically for use with our ongoing Godot project, it is available for use to anyone who wishes to use it--no permission needed!
+While this library was built specifically for use with our ongoing Godot project, it is available for use to anyone who wishes to use it--no permission needed!
 (Note: If you plan to use this library outside of Godot, remove the GodotSharp project reference.
 This will require you to use a different random number generator in the Walls.WallShuffler.cs file.)